Multi-topic belief formation through bifurcations over signed social networks: Discussion and final remarks

 \section{Discussion and final remarks}

-We have proposed a nonlinear, multi-dimensional belief formation model and shown how agents form strong beliefs as a consequence of an indecision-breaking bifurcation determined by the communication network and belief system network.
+We have proposed a nonlinear, multi-dimensional belief formation model and shown how agents become opinionated as a consequence of an indecision-breaking bifurcation determined by the communication network and belief system network.
 We have described the multi-stable belief equilibria and belief oscillations that form through a pitchfork bifurcation and a Hopf bifurcation, respectively.

 While these two outcomes of belief formation are most common across all graphs, other more complex bifurcations can occur in the model.
 For example, the set $\Lambda_2$ described in parts iii and iv of Lemma \ref{lem:graph-cond} corresponds to two equal real-valued eigenvalues in the Jacobian $J(0,\mathbf{u})$.
 External dissonance-driven bifurcations on these graphs will lead to a different bifurcation than those described in Sections \ref{sec:pitchfork} and \ref{sec:Hopf}, and belief trajectories will settle on a 2-dimensional attractor.
-The dissertation \cite{AnastasiaThesis} contains an example of graphs $\mathcal{G}_a$,$\mathcal{G}_o$ on which the social dissonance-driven bifurcation results in belief trajectories settling on an ergodic torus in phase space.
-The analysis presented in \cite{franci2022breaking} considers bifurcations with a belief system graph $\mathcal{G}_o$ that is all-to-all connected and same-sign.
-In this case, $\Lambda$ can consist of $N_o$ eigenvalue pairs, and many new symmetric equilibria can emerge at the corresponding equivariant bifurcation.
-When symmetry is present in one of the graphs $\mathcal{G}_a$,$\mathcal{G}_o$, tools from equivariant bifurcation theory \cite{GolubitskySymmetryPerspective} can be used to classify the indecision-breaking bifurcation.
+The dissertation \cite{AnastasiaThesis} contains an example of graphs $\mathcal{G}_{\rm a}$,$\mathcal{G}_{\rm o}$ on which the social dissonance-driven bifurcation results in belief trajectories settling on an ergodic torus in phase space.
+The analysis in \cite{franci2022breaking} considers bifurcations with a belief system graph $\mathcal{G}_{\rm o}$ that is all-to-all connected and same-sign.
+In this case, $\Lambda$ can consist of $N_{\rm o}$ eigenvalue pairs, and many new symmetric equilibria can emerge at the corresponding equivariant bifurcation.
+When symmetry is present in one of the graphs $\mathcal{G}_{\rm a}$,$\mathcal{G}_{\rm o}$, tools from equivariant bifurcation theory \cite{GolubitskySymmetryPerspective} can be used to classify the indecision-breaking bifurcation.